aibolem/vexflow-wiki-vexchords/Using-EasyScore.md

 <img src="http://imgur.com/d7go4vd.png" width="600"/>

-Above, we provided the `stem` option to `score.notes` to explicitly specify the direction of the stem for each voice.
+Above, we provide the `stem` option to `score.notes` to explicitly specify the direction of the stem for each voice.

 ### Multiple Voices on Multiple Staves [ [jsfiddle](https://jsfiddle.net/0m3xa0f0/) ]